 My coaching sessions are a mixture of consultation, exploration, challenge, discussion, support, experimentation, and mentoring.
 Although flexible and far-reaching, the 1-2-1s are situational and intentional.
 There are business challenges and career and personal development agendas to satisfy.
 I make sure clients are moving forward towards their goals, and positive enduring change.

 Typically a 6-12 month engagement, with weekly, fortnightly or monthly virtual or in-person meetings.
 As agreed, I am also available in between coaching sessions to help the coaching continue between sessions.
-Throughout, we use diagnostic tools, evidence-based research, and frameworks to generate and capture insights, enhance the quality of your thinking, and make better decisions and stimulate actions.
+Throughout, we use diagnostic tools, evidence-based research, and frameworks to generate and capture insights, enhance the quality of your thinking, make better decisions and stimulate actions.
 Coaching requires commitment and investment of your energy, time and money.
-To provide a strong foundation for changes to habits, behaviours, and skills development, the initial commitment is for 12-hours of 1-2-1 coaching.
+To provide a strong foundation for changes to habits, behaviours, and skills development, the initial commitment is for 12 hours of 1-2-1 coaching.

 In the beginning, we will create insights to explore how you come across to others, how you view yourself and the personal development and outcomes you want to achieve.
-This stage will often involve a briefing from your sponsoring manager (where relevant) and the Hogan Assessment (optional), which provides a unique insight into the depths of personality and cognitive reasoning, which can have strong implications for performance and development.
+This stage will often involve a briefing from your sponsoring manager (where relevant) and the Hogan Psychometric Assessment, which provides a unique insight into the depths of personality and cognitive reasoning, which can have strong implications for performance and development.
 We may also seek to gather insights from stakeholders through a bespoke 360 feedback process (optional).
 The initial coaching sessions will enable us to develop a plan for the next six to twelve months based on your goals.

 "It is only process that saves us from the poverty of our intentions."